-The Duke University Global Policy (DGP) Program in Geneva offers students the option of directly enrolling in the 2018 intensive course week in either the Environment, Energy, and the Economy Track or Humanitarian Action: Human Rights, Refugees, and Crisis Response Track.
+The Duke University Global Policy (DGP) Program in Geneva offers students the option of directly enrolling in the 2018 intensive course week in either the Environment, Energy, and the Economy Track, the Global Health Track or Humanitarian Action: Human Rights, Refugees, and Crisis Response Track.
 The intensive course week allows students to earn academic credit (with no internship component) through experiential coursework while the program also facilitates additional evening events, such as a program reception, mentorship dinners, and networking events.

-The two academic tracks offered (see below) provide participants the opportunity to gain insider global policy expertise from professionals at leading international and non-governmental organizations, while expanding their personal and professional networks.
+The three academic tracks offered (see below) provide participants the opportunity to gain insider global policy expertise from professionals at leading international and non-governmental organizations, while expanding their personal and professional networks.
 Students will attend lectures, attend site visits, and participate in interactive experiential learning activities like case competitions.
 This program is ideal for individuals who have a restrictive summer schedule, but are still interested in a meaningful academic and professional experience.